Nikki Mcgee - Founder & Executive Director

-In my leisure time I can be found with my dog exploring the mountains, hiking and bouldering with friends, camping in southern Utah, going to the gym and networking with new people sharing similar interests.
+I can be found exploring the mountains with my dog, hiking and bouldering with friends, camping in southern Utah, snowshoeing the Wasatch Mountains, going to the gym and networking with new people sharing similar interests.
 I chose to work with Elevated Mountain Guides because I want to bring the outdoors to everyone and I want to emphasize the emotional and therapy aspects the outdoors has to offer.

 emily mahaffey - lead instructor